cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 The size of this document should be no more than **10MB**.

 ### What will happen after June 1?
 The EAC chairs will go over this document and check the camera-ready version to determine whether the required changes have been included in the camera-ready version.
 If so, the condition will be removed, the paper will be accepted to the main conference or Findings, and the status of having been conditionally accepted will not be publicly visible.
 If not, the paper will be rejected.
-The PCs will inform the authors of the final EAC decisions by June 7, 2021.
+The PCs will inform the authors of the final EAC decisions by **June 7, 2021**.

 If you have any questions about EAC reviews or the changes required by EAC, you can contact the ACL-IJCNLP 2021 Ethics Chairs <acl-2021-ethics-chairs@googlegroups.com>.
 You can also check the Ethics FAQ at [https://2021.aclweb.org/ethics/Ethics-FAQ/](https://2021.aclweb.org/ethics/Ethics-FAQ/).

 ## 6. Supplementary material (Part E in the form)

 ### Where do supplemental materials go?
 Supplemental material contains material such as data, software, all other material and is uploaded separately as a zip file.
-The maximum size of the zip file is 20MB.
+The maximum size of the zip file is **20MB**.

 ### Do I need to submit latex source files?
 No. Latex files will not be used in ACL Anthology, thus please do NOT submit them.